 The Flood Hazard Area Overlay boundaries contained within the Official Zoning Map are unofficial reproductions of the FEMA (Federal Emergency Management Agency, hereafter FEMA) FIRM (Town of Hyde Park Flood Insurance Rate Maps) and FBFM (Flood Boundary and Floodway Maps) and only official documents are acceptable for delineating regulatory boundaries.
-The Flood Hazard Area provisions of this zoning bylaw shall apply to the following areas: special flood hazard areas on the FEMA FIRM maps, dated November 4, 1981, or most recent revisions, and regulatory floodway areas on the FEMA FBFM maps, dated November 4, 1981, or most recent revisions, and further delineated in the Flood Insurance Study dated June 15, 1981, and river corridors as defined in 10 V.S.A. §1422, and fluvial erosion hazards, the most current version, as delineated by the Vermont Agency of Natural Resources in accordance with the ANR River Corridor Protection Guide.
+The Flood Hazard Area provisions of this zoning bylaw shall apply to the following areas: special flood hazard areas on the FEMA FIRM maps, dated November 4, 1981, or most recent revisions, and regulatory floodway areas on the FEMA FBFM maps, dated November 4, 1981, or most recent revisions, and further delineated in the Flood Insurance Study dated June 15, 1981, and River Corridors as defined in 10 V.S.A. §1422, and fluvial erosion hazards, the most current version, as delineated by the Vermont Agency of Natural Resources in accordance with the ANR River Corridor Protection Guide, and any field-based assessments which are hereby adopted by reference.
+This includes the River Corridor small streams setback measured as fifty (50) fifty feet from the top of the streambank or slope for streams draining watersheds between 0.5 and 2.0 square miles.